 - 6-9 months: At this stage, most little ones will have started solids.
 This often coincides with being able to drop down to 1, or perhaps no, night feeds.
 At this point it is as much about learning those self-settling skills as it is about nutritional intake.
 If a baby is waking regularly through the night and needing to be fed in order to get back to sleep, it may be that they are just struggling to link their sleep cycles together.
 However, if they are waking for a feed and then settling back down to sleep for 3-4 hours this may be what your baby needs from a nutritional point of view, especially if they are really interested in breakfast!

-- 9-12 months: As long as your little one is healthy and there are no concerns about their weight/development, then at this stage most babies can go through the night without a feed – provided they are getting all of their nutritional needs met during the day in terms of carbohydrates, protein and fats, along with their milk feeds (breast or formula).
+- 10 months plus: As long as your little one is healthy and there are no concerns about their weight/development, then at this stage most babies can go through the night without a feed – provided they are getting all of their nutritional needs met during the day in terms of carbohydrates, protein and fats, along with their milk feeds (breast or formula).